pfultz2/Tick/README.md

 has_template
 ------------

-The `has_template` can check if a template exist.
+The `has_template` query can check if a template exist.
 For example:
 ```cpp
 TICK_TRAIT(has_nested_result)
 {